SeroC00l/ESAT/README.md

 - `database/`  - Contains the databbase conection
 - `middlewares/` - Contains middleware functions that are executed before the request is passed to the controller.
 - `models/` - Contains Mongoose schema definitions and models for interacting with the MongoDB database
+- `routes/` - Contains Express route definitions that map URLs to controller functions.
+- `mailer.js` - Contains de code to send the reset password mails
+- `index.js` - The main entry point for your backend application, where the Express app is configured and started.

+# Frontend

+- `components/` -  Contains reusable React components used throughout the application.
+- `context/`  - Contains the context files for managing global state using React Context API.
+This folder is used to store and share data across different components in the application without having to pass it down through props.
+- `hooks/`  - Contains custom React hooks used throughout the application.
+These hooks encapsulate reusable logic and functionality, allowing you to easily share stateful logic between different components without repeating code.
+- `img/` - Contains the images used in the home page of the aplication.
+- `pages/` - Contains the main page components that represent different views in the application.
+- `App.jsx` - The main application component that defines the structure and layout of the React app.
+- `index.html` -  The main HTML file that serves as the entry point for the frontend application.
+It contains the root element where the React application will be rendered, and it may also include references to external stylesheets, scripts, or other resources required for the app.
+This file is usually kept minimal, as most of the application's content and logic are implemented within React components.

 ## 5. React Components
 Description of the React components used in the project.
 For each component, include the following: